Your cart is currently empty!

 - Impact Resistant

 Is Hanging Industrial Lighting from the Ceiling an Issue?

 Many of our LED lights for industrial use include all the hardware required to hang from the ceiling, and we also provide the option for mounting, depending on what is required in your installation.
 LED lights tend to be lighter than the metal halide lights they replace.

 Linear fixtures are not heavier than the fluorescent lights they replace.

-How to Install Industrial Lighting?
+How to Install LED Industrial Lighting

-If you are wiring to 100-277V, it’s a simple 3 wire connection.
-Line, Neutral and Ground.
-We also have options that can connect to 347-480V, single phase or three phase.
+If you are wiring to 100-277V, it’s a simple 3-wire connection.
+Line, Neutral, and Ground.
+We also have options that can connect to 347-480V, single-phase, or three-phase.
 For the most part, a qualified electrician can easily wire our industrial lighting into the existing infrastructure of the facility.

 And since LEDs use less power, there is no need to modify the panel to add more circuits.
 Amp draw will be less per fixture than the fixtures they replace.

 Free Industrial LED Lighting Plans

 Lighting Plans for Industrial Spaces provide the proper assurances that the lighting project will meet your requirements.
 We supply free lighting plans for our business customers.
 Ask for yours.
 We are your commercial and industrial lighting expert's resource partner.